- Ansty (4)

 - Cozy wood burner for evenings

-- Private hot tub
+- Private hot tub included

-- Ground floor accommodation
+- Ground floor luxury apartment

-- Private hot tub
+- Private hot tub for four

-- Pet-friendly accommodation
+- Pet-friendly accommodation free

 - Private hot tub with countryside views